TheRealNeelaksh/Mist/README.md

-# Image Defender — adversarial + perceptual image protection
+# Mist — adversarial + perceptual image protection

 Make images hard for common AI encoders to use while keeping them visually the same for humans.